hitochan777/nile/README.md

         Using the model we select based on development performance in Section III(E), we align our test.* data and note the accuracy.

-    (ii) We relabel parentheses tokens before parsing, i.e. "(" -> -LRB- and ")" -> -RRB-.
+    2. We relabel parentheses tokens before parsing, i.e. "(" -> -LRB- and ")" -> -RRB-.
 For example:
            $ sed -e 's/(/-LRB-/g' -e 's/)/-RRB-/g' < input > input.clean

          And then we parse, by doing:
              java -Xmx2600m -Xms2600m -jar berkeleyParser.jar \
                  -gr eng_grammar.gr \
                  -binarize \
                  -maxLength 1000 < input.clean > output

-         Because of the way cube pruning works, you will encounter far fewer search errors if you binarize your trees before training by using the -binarize flag.
+         Because of the way cube pruning works, you will encounter far fewer search errors if you binarize your trees before training by using the `-binarize` flag.

-    (ii) In case of sentences that failed to parse:
+    3. In case of sentences that failed to parse:
          Use a blank line, a 0 on a line by itself, or the Berkeley parser default failure string: (()) to tell Nile to skip the affected sentence pair.

-C.  Tables from GIZA++ output (Brown et al., 1993; Och and Ney, 2003)
+###3.
+Tables from GIZA++ output (Brown et al., 1993; Och and Ney, 2003)
 We run GIZA++ Model-4 on a large corpus, and compute p(e|f) and p(f|w) word association tables from simply counting links in the final Viterbi alignment.
 If you don't have time to run Model-4, that's fine.
 We've seen benefits from using counts from just HMM or Model-1 training.

     p(e|f) file format:
     <e-word> <f-word> p(e|f)